Contis General Terms of Service

 This information is accessible at all times via your online account portal, is available free of charge, and can be stored and reproduced as necessary.
 Digital statements are available for download and free of charge.

-You may, in addition, be required to enter a one time passcode or other security information including biometric information to access your account.
+You may, in addition, be required to enter a one time passcode or other security information including biometric information, if available and you opt for this type of identification, to access your account.
 One time passcodes will be sent to the mobile phone number registered to your account.

 13. What is the longevity of the Plutus Debit Card?